bahrmichael/stock-gameserver/README.md

 # Stock Gameserver

-Description WIP

 Dividends are ignored.

+Data provided for free by [IEX](https://iextrading.com/developer).
+View [IEX’s Terms of Use](https://iextrading.com/api-exhibit-a/).

 ## Authentication

-The endpoints `/api/isalive`, `/api/quote` and `/api/account` are not secured.
+The endpoints `/api/v1/isalive`, `/api/v1/quote` and `/api/v1/account` are not secured.
 All others require the userId in the path, as well as the secret via the Authorization header.

 Example:
 `Authorization: Secret as9-8dn8g08basnfd-asgdfsdfihsdf`